Stu-Air/Arch-Installer-NG/README.md

 ## Future Tweaks

 by all means if anyone has any suggestions I or anyone else can try and add them.

-I want to try programs from another text files for easy editing of programs.